Sensor Quickstart Guide

 Record a log of data

-Keeping the foxglove bridge running, open another terminal and access your running docker container with:
+If using Docker, open another terminal and access your running docker container with:

 docker exec -it voyant-sdk-container bash